python-control/python-control/doc/flatsys.rst

 Sub-package classes and functions
 ---------------------------------

-The flat systems sub-package `flatsys` utilizes a number of classes to define the flatsystem, the basis functions, and the system trajetory:
+The flat systems subpackage `flatsys` utilizes a number of classes to define the flatsystem, the basis functions, and the system trajetory:

 .. autosummary::